The Bankrate promise

 Cons of credit unions

 - Membership required.
 Credit unions require their customers to be members.
 Account holders must meet eligibility requirements to use the products and services.
-Membership requirements are often lenient, though, and joining may be as easy as depositing $5 into a savings account.
+Membership requirements are often lenient, though, and joining may be as easy as depositing $5 into a savings account or making a one-time donation to a sponsored organization or charity.

 - May offer fewer products and services.
 Smaller credit unions may not offer as many loan and deposit products as big credit unions and banks.
 They also might not offer the latest technology, such as online banking, mobile banking and peer-to-peer payment platforms, such as Zelle.